fireheart12/Leaf_Diseases/readme.md

 # (I) Abstract :

 Misdiagnosis of the many diseases have a colossal impact on agricultural crops which in turn leads to misuse of chemicals leading to the emergence of resistant pathogen strains, increased input costs, and more outbreaks with significant economic loss and environmental impacts.
 Current disease diagnosis based on human scouting is time-consuming and expensive.
-Yesterday, I finally finished my work revolving around deep learning and computer vision to identify category of foliage diseases in apple leaves.
+This endeavor of ours aims to leverage the potential of computer vision and machine learning to automatically identify the diseases in the leaves when the corresponding image is fed into the network.

-This project was part of Plant Pathology 2020 challenge hosted a while back on kaggle :
+The project was part of Plant Pathology 2020 challenge hosted a while back on kaggle :

 **https://www.kaggle.com/c/plant-pathology-2020-fgvc7**